Hawái (song): Critical reception

 Justin Curto of Vulture commented that the Weeknd "brings his R&B longing" to the first verse of the track, which "seems like an extension of his After Hours universe", until he "begins singing in Spanish and loosening up onstage" in the video.
 He also opined that "the Spanish is fine, but the dancing is unexpectedly dorky, especially compared to the Papi Juancho himself, still oozing sex appeal here" and concluded that his dance routine "just might be the thing that makes you smile today."
 News agency EFE opined that "the song flows while both artists keep their musical identities intact."
 Andrew Tendrell of NME called it a "slick party gem" and Jessica Roiz of Billboard deemed it a "fiery" remix.

 Commercial performance

 On the US Billboard Hot 100, the original version peaked at number 55, becoming Maluma's 6th chart entry.
-After the release of the remix version with The Weeknd, the song peaked at number 12 on November 1, 2020, becoming his first top 15 and highest-charting single in the US, surpassing his collaboration "Arms Around You".
+After the release of the remix version with the Weeknd, the song peaked at number 12 on November 1, 2020, becoming his first top 15 and highest-charting single in the US, surpassing his collaboration "Arms Around You".
+The song would become the first #1 of the Billboard Global Excluding US chart (which compiles streaming and sales data for all territories except the United States) when it was launched for the week dated September 19, 2020.